MicrosoftDocs/memdocs/memdocs/intune/fundamentals/free-trial-sign-up.md

 - **Background Intelligent Transfer Service (BITS) and BranchCache:**<br>
     You can use Microsoft Intune to manage Windows PCs either as [mobile devices with mobile device management (MDM)](/mem/intune/enrollment/windows-enroll?azure-portal=true) or as computers with the Intune software client.
 Microsoft recommends that you use the MDM management solution whenever possible.
 For more information, see [Background Intelligent Transfer Service (BITS) and BranchCache](/mem/intune/fundamentals/network-bandwidth-use?azure-portal=true#background-intelligent-transfer-service-bits-and-branchcache).

-## Sign up for the Intune free trial
+## Sign up for a Microsoft Intune free trial

 When you sign up for the Intune free trial, you create a new Intune trial subscription using your work or school account.
 The trial subscription last 30 days.
 If you choose, you can convert the trial subscription to a full subscription based on your choice of product licenses.
 If you already are using your work or school account for a Microsoft service, you can **sign in** with that account and add Intune to your subscription.
 If you're uncertain whether you have an existing account, you can follow the Intune free trial sign-up steps below to check whether you need to create a new account for Intune.